Weald-Creative/Kairos-SDK-iOS/README.md

 ## Optional Customization

 The Kairos SDK offers options for configuring and customizing the tool to fit your use-case.
+You're able to specify colors, font size, transition duration and type, camera preferences, localization strings, and more.
 Below are just a few examples of how you can configure the Kairos SDK.
-(See KairosSDK.h for the full list of configuration methods):
+(See KairosSDK.h for the full list of available configuration options):

 ```
     [KairosSDK setPreferredCameraType:KairosCameraFront];